The Children of Lir: A Fascinating Irish Legend

 Many mythologies have depicted swans as shape-shifters.
 They drove people to believe that swans can shift into the form of human beings and back by their will.
 Such misconception has driven people worldwide, particularly in Ireland, to treat swans like they treat humans.
 In Ireland, Swans are protected by the Wildlife Act 1976.

-The Swan maiden is a common archetype in mythology all over the world.
-Similar to the Celtic Selkie, who wears a seal skin to transform into a seal, swan maidens use a swan skin to transform into a bird.
+The Swan maiden is a familiar archetype in mythology worldwide.
+Like the Celtic Selkie, who wears seal skin to transform into a seal, swan maidens use swan skin to transform into a bird.
 These creatures can be found in multiple legends from many different civilisations.

 Irish people call the swans Eala, pronounced as Ellah.
 In the wild, swans can live up to twenty years, so imagine how long they can live in captivity.
 This rare lifespan adds to the idea that swans are part human.
-According to Irish mythology, swans were also capable of travelling between the real world and other worlds that existed in different realms.
+According to Irish mythology, swans could also travel between the real world and other worlds that existed in different realms.

 The Symbolism of Swans in the Children of Lir